awxkee/pic-scale/README.md

 Whether downscaling is preferred in linear colorspace, LAB/LUV and sigmoidal also provides very good results.
 Up scaling might be done in LAB/LUB and simoidized components and also efficient in sRGB.

-Also has relatively good f16 support.
+Have good f16 (binary float16) support.

 #### Example integration with `image` crate